 Be warned, though.
 While they can easily make a website, they can also break a website when over-used or used incorrectly.
 Make sure that you get some external feedback from others when tweaking your text effects so that you don’t cross that thin line between “cool!” and “cheesy!”

-If you enjoyed reading this article with CSS text glow effects, you should read these as well:
+If you enjoyed reading this article on CSS text glow effects, you should check out this one about CSS editor.